Ignoring something doesn’t make it go away. When it comes to LinkedIn, it also means that you’re missing out on a significant opportunity.

 3) Background Information About Sales Prospects

 An informed sales call is a better sales pitch.
 The more you know, the more you can tailor your pitch to your prospects.
 You can also make the conversation more relatable, building a rapport with your audience.
 Because LinkedIn encourages complete profiles, you can gain a lot of information about employment, skills, and specializations with a simple glance at the profile of your prospects.
+Sales Navigator (more on this below) is a particular version of LinkedIn premium, there’s a cost associated, but for B2B sales teams, it can be an invaluable tool for data enrichment on prospects.

 4) An Opportunity for Thought Leadership